live-clones/lintian/README.md

 Lintian is a static analysis tool for finding many bugs, policy violations and other issues in Debian based packages.
-It can process binary Debian packages (.deb), micro/installer packages (.udeb), Debian source packages (.dsc) and (to a limited degree) the "changes" files.
+It can process binary Debian packages (.deb), micro/installer packages (.udeb), Debian source packages (.dsc) and (to a limited degree) the "buildinfo" and "changes" files.

 Running Lintian